KygekTeam/PHAR-Converter/README.md

 [![Discord](https://img.shields.io/discord/735439472992321587.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/CXtqUZv)

 PHAR Converter is an easy to use program that converts PHAR files into directory and vice versa.
-PHAR Converter has been tested on PocketMine-MP.
+PHAR Converter has been tested working to convert PocketMine-MP plugins.

 ## Features